brochhagen/coevo/README.md

 ***

 ### Illustration of dynamics in a reduced type space
-The script `2d/2d-plots.py`, illustrates independent and joint effects of the replicator and mutator dynamic using a reduced type space.
+The script `2d/2d-plots.py` illustrates independent and joint effects of the replicator and the mutator dynamic using a reduced type space.

 Running `coevo/2d/2d-plots.py` generates Figure 2 of the paper.

-The plot is saved in `coevo/plots/2d-dynamics.png`

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/brochhagen/coevo/main/plots/2d-dynamics.png">
 </p>

-.
+The plot is saved in `coevo/plots/2d-dynamics.png`.

-The posterior parameters and lambda values that are shown can be changed as arguments of  `quiver_contour()` (l.
-240-242)
+The posterior parameters and lambda values can be changed as arguments of  `quiver_contour()` (l.
+240-242).

 ***

 ### Experiments
-The files to run the main experiments on full type space are found in `experiments/`
+The files to run the main experiments on a large type space are found in `experiments/`

   * Run `run_experiments.py` to automatically compute dynamics for a large number of parameter settings.
-Otherwise,
+Otherwise;
-  * Call `run_dynamics()` from `rmd.py` to run individual experiments.
+  * call `run_dynamics()` from `rmd.py` to run individual experiments.

  Intermediate computations (U and Q matrices) are saved in `matrices/` to avoid recomputation.